-We’ve added on some extra language on the typical players in the payment processing landscape, too.
+We’ve added some extra language on the typical players in the payment processing landscape, too.

-This is the individual or company who makes a request for purchase from the merchant and provides the necessary information to initiate a transaction.
+This is the individual or company that makes a request for purchase from the merchant and provides the necessary information to initiate a transaction.

 This is the secure, online software that takes that sensitive information about the transaction and delivers it to the payment processor.